Ever pulled out an old coffee pod and wondered, 'Can I still drink this?'

 Freeze your coffee pods

-Most coffee pods and capsules are packaged using advanced techniques, such as vacuum sealing and nitrogen injection, to keep them fresh for months.
+Most coffee pods and capsules are packaged using advanced techniques, such as vacuum sealing and nitrogen flushing, to maintain their freshness for months.

 When freezing your pods, first check for punctures, holes, or tears in the lid seal.